 Ngā kaupapa ka tautokona ā-pūtea / What we fund

 The Trust provides grants for a range of conservation, cultural heritage, development and goodwill projects and activities in the Pacific.
-It supports development that is ongoing and affordable, where communities join in and work together with iwi, hapū, aiga, local people and their communities.
+It supports sustainable development where communities join in and work together with iwi (tribes), hapū (sub-tribe), aiga or whanau (family grouping).

 Ngā kaupapa kāore e tautokona ā-pūtea / What we don't fund